July 29, 2010 Ukraine #1 in barley exports in the world July 28, 2010 Ukraine could export 16 million t of grain this year

 Ukraine has been developing its own original culture since very early times of its history.
 There were periods when Ukrainian culture experienced considerable influences of other cultures such as those of Byzantium and of the Vikings (in the medieval times of Kyivan Rus), but basically it preserved its general original quality.
 The Old Ukrainian language was used as Latin of Eastern Europe for a period of time.

-In spite of a turbulent and dramatic history, Ukraine has preserved a cultural constant from the early times of its existence.
-Book printing began in Ukraine in the 16th century and the first establishment of higher learning - the first not only in Ukraine but in the whole of Eastern Europe - Kyiv-Mohyla Academy, sprang up in the early 17th century.
+In spite of a turbulent and dramatic history, Ukrainian culture constant was always preserved beginning from the early times of its existence.
+Book printing began in the country in 16th century and the first establishment of higher learning - the first not only in Ukraine but in the whole of Eastern Europe - Kyiv-Mohyla Academy, sprang up in the early 17th century.

 Notwithstanding its colonial status, Ukraine had a wide spectrum of art and literature which entered a phase of stepped-up development in the 18th century.
 Poetic and prose works written by Taras Shevchenko, the most revered cultural figure of Ukraine, Ivan Kotlyarevsky, Lesya Ukrayinka, Ivan Franko, Mykhaylo Kotsyubynsky and other authors of the nineteenth and twentieth centuries, were a worthy contribution to world literature.